To all Kinnikinnick Customers,

 So what happened to the new Bread?

 We did a considerable amount of consumer testing before launching the breads.
-Results from those tests was excellent –“ not crumbly, you can put spreads on and it doesn’t fall apart, toasts well, good flavor, comes out of the freezer in great shape”, were typical comments.
+Results from those tests were excellent –“ not crumbly, you can put spreads on and it doesn’t fall apart, toasts well, good flavour, comes out of the freezer in great shape”, were typical comments.